 On average, a human being takes 15 seconds to respond to a customer query.
 When you have a bigger customer base, you will end up employing a bigger customer service force.
 On a larger scale, the 15 second wait times add up and form a queue of customers waiting to get assistance.

-Chatbots built on the Engati platform reply almost instantaneously and engage the customers from the first interaction.
+Chatbots built on the Engati platform provides instant responses and engages with customers from the first interaction.
 Also, unlike phone agents that can handle only 1 chat conversation at a time, chatbot engagement is scalable and live agents can handle 6-7 interactions simultaneously.

 A human agent servicing consumer calls is less likely to remember the location, consumer query type and also produce a correlation without help from some powerful integration tools.
 A chatbot is capable of recognizing online trends and reporting back to your company.